ARM / NEON

 ea kernel.ea --lib --target-triple=aarch64-unknown-linux-gnu

-When compiling natively on an ARM machine, no special flags are needed:
+When compiling natively on an ARM machine, no special flags are needed (except --dotprod for dot product intrinsics):

 ea kernel.ea --lib